schadenfred/proscrypt-koans/README.md

 Create an account on [GiHub](https://github.com).

-When you can navigate with your browser to:
+When you can log in and navigate with your browser to:

 `https://github.com/YOUR-USERNAME`